-The school is located on Latham Drive in a residential neighborhood with cafes, coffeehouses, and shopping nearby.
+Sacramento Country Day School is located on Latham Drive in the Sierra Oaks neighborhood within walking distance of cafes, coffeehouses, grocery stores, and shops.
 Latham Drive is off Munroe, between Fair Oaks Boulevard and American River Drive.

 From Interstate 80

 Exit at Fulton Avenue and go south.
 Continue south on Fulton past Fair Oaks Boulevard (Fulton Avenue becomes Munroe), turn left on Latham Drive.
 Country Day is one-half block on the right.